HHS/simpler-grants-gov/documentation/analytics/metrics/burndown.md

 Burndown shows the total number of open issues or points per day over a given date range.
 Burndown charts are often used to answer the following questions:

-- *Have we planned work correctly?* For example, if a burndown chart shows several issues or points open by the end of a sprint, it could be a signal to re-examine how we're planning our sprints.
+- *Have we planned work correctly?* For example, if a burndown chart shows several issues or points open by the end of a sprint, it could signal the need to re-examine how we're planning our sprint capacity.
 - *Have we broken work into manageable chunks?* For example, if we see a long plateau where the number of open points remain steady, then suddenly drop, it could be a signal that the amount of work scoped into one ticket is too large.
 - *Are we encountering blockers?* Alternatively, a long plateau could also be a signal of external factors that are blocking forward progress.

 > [!NOTE]
 > While burndown can provide helpful signals in the cases above, these signals tell only part of the story.
-Burndown charts should prompt questions, not represent specific conclusions.
+Burndown charts should prompt questions, not represent definitive conclusions.

 ## Methodology